Quality control (QC) reports

 This visualization shows the channels that will be retained for analysis purposes in five different ranges of source-detector separations (SDS).
 SDS refers to the distance between the light source and the detector for a given channel.
 The decision for whether a channel is retained takes into account total counts and peak counts, as well as the shape and height of the histograms at the detector.

-In the bottom of the visualization, the figures are further quantified by expressing the exact number of channels retained for analysis in each SDS, separated by brain region.
+In the bottom of the visualization, the figures are further quantified by expressing the exact number of channels retained for analysis in each SDS, separated by headset plate.
+DevKit QC reports will not include this quantification, as the DevKit's module locations are flexible and not divided into plates.

 Interpretation